Yusuf Mohamed Ali

 Freelance:

-Following the banning of the private press on September 18, 2001, Yusuf was one of a group of journalists that addressed a letter to the Ministry of Information asking for clarification, according to a 2009 blog published by CPJ and authored by Aaron Behrane, former editor of the Setit newspaper who died in exile in May 2021.
+Following the banning of the private press on September 18, 2001, Yusuf was one of a group of journalists who wrote a letter to the Ministry of Information demanding clarification on the decision to shut down the private press, according to a 2009 CPJ blog by Aaron Behrane, former editor of Eritrea’s Setit newspaper, who died in exile in 2021.

 Authorities initially detained the journalists at a police station in the capital, Asmara, where they began a hunger strike on March 31, 2002, and smuggled a message out of jail demanding due process.
 The government responded by transferring them to secret locations without bringing them before a court or publicly registering charges.
-Several people familiar with the situation told CPJ that the journalists were confined at the Eiraeiro prison camp or a military prison, Adi Abeito, based in Asmara.
+Several people familiar with the situation told CPJ that the journalists were confined at the northeastern Eiraeiro prison camp or Adi Abeito military prison near Asmara.

 Yusuf had been jailed previously.
 Eritrean security forces arrested the Tsigenay founder on October 14, 2000, for his criticism of the government and the generally critical content of his paper and imprisoned him at Zara Prison in the western lowlands of Eritrea, exiled Eritrean journalists told CPJ.

-Over the years, Eritrean officials have offered vague and inconsistent explanations for the arrests–accusing the journalists of involvement in anti-state conspiracies in connection with foreign intelligence, of skirting military service, and of violating press regulations.
+Over the years, Eritrean officials have offered vague and inconsistent explanations for the arrests–accusing journalists of involvement in anti-state conspiracies in connection with foreign intelligence, skirting military service, and violating press regulations.
 Officials, at times, even denied that the journalists existed.

-In a June 2016 interview with Radio France International about the status of journalists and politicians arrested in 2001, Eritrean Foreign Affairs Minister Osman Saleh Mohammed said "all of them are alive" and they "are in good hands."
-Asked if they would face trial, Osman said they would, "when the government decides" since members of the group are "political prisoners."
+In a 2016 interview with Radio France International about the status of journalists and politicians arrested in 2001, Eritrean Foreign Affairs Minister Osman Saleh Mohammed said "all of them are alive" and "in good hands."
+Asked if they would face trial, Osman said they would "when the government decides" since some were "political prisoners."